-The History and Political Science Department can provide a solid foundation for a career in law.
-The Pre-law Program is specifically designed to prepare students to enter and succeed in law school while challenging them to consider how Christian faith is relevant to the legal system.
+The History and Political Science Department provides a solid foundation for a career in law.
+The Pre-law Program is specifically designed to prepare students to enter and succeed in law school while challenging them to consider how Christian faith is relevant in the legal system.

 Examples of courses in this major:

 Basic legal principles which control modern business transactions.
 Deals with such topics as contracts, agencies, employment, negotiable instruments, property, sales, and business relations with government.

 The study of substantive criminal law as a means of defining social values.
 Attention is given to the definition and classification of crime, as well as criminal law theory and the relationship of criminal law to the criminal justice system.

 This introduces students to how the political system in America functions.
 It focuses on the actual workings of the American government and starts with the cultural and constitutional contexts of American politics.